syncfusion-content/javascript-docs/js/UploadBox/Synchronous-Upload.md

 This features allow you to upload and remove the files **synchronously**.
 To achieve this, set the **asyncUpload** property to ‘**false**’.
 The data type is **Boolean.**

-> **Note**: By default, Uploadbox widget works with asynchronous upload option only.
+N> By default, Uploadbox widget works with asynchronous upload option only.